ocaml/dune/doc/quick-start.rst

       (flags -I/blah/include))
      (c_library_flags (-lblah)))

-Defining a library with C stubs using pkg-config
+Defining a Library with C Stubs using pkg-config
 ================================================

 Same context as before, but using ``pkg-config`` to query the